Should Christians keep it? What are some of the reasons why?

 As shown in Leviticus 23, the Bible teaches that the children of Israel were to have offerings for every day of the Feast.
 While we in the Continuing Church of God do take up offerings on the First Day of the Feast and the Last Great Day, we do not take up financial offerings on the other days.
-But one way for you to fulfil what God expects is for you to attend church services each day of thr Feast of Tabernacles.
+But one way for Christians to fulfil what God expects is to attend church services each day of thr Feast of Tabernacles.
 Notice something that the Apostle Paul wrote:

 1 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 2 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.
 (Romans 12:1-2)

 Attending services each day during the Feast of Tabernacles is a way for you to offer yourself as a living sacrifice which is your reasonable service.

 More information on this Feast is in the Hebrew scriptures.
 Notice some others: